wakkihaya/neurotechjp/src/md/en/blog/chibuk-blueberry.md

 &nbsp;

-**In the future, when those use cases are realized, we will be able to communicate more seamlessly and faster** by transmitting our senses to others, in other words, we will be able to do things like **brain-to-brain telepathy**.
+Chibuk answered, **in the future, when those use cases are realized, we will be able to communicate more seamlessly and faster** by transmitting our senses to others, in other words, we will be able to do things like **brain-to-brain telepathy**.

 > BCI is able to more quickly respond to our perceptive state.
 > And we can transfer that information to other people, it will create **new modalities of communication** that we didn't have before.
 So whether that is visual, auditory, or some other form that has not yet come to fruition,if we can transfer information between one another in a more cohesive, **seamless** way.